(Disclosure: Some of the links below may be affiliate links)

 One week after our lake wedding, we left for our sea honeymoon!
 We chose to go to Hurghada in Egypt in an all-inclusive hotel.
 We wanted to do very little for a few days and wanted to rest.
 Finally, we also wanted to get something relatively cheap and convenient, hence the all-inclusive.
 Neither of us had an all-inclusive experience before, so it was about time we tried :)

 We used Migros Travel agency to book the entire trip.
 They booked the plane, the hotel and the transfers between airport and hotel.
 We compared between booking the trip ourselves and using this agency.
 It was a bit cheaper for the agency.
-And we didn’t have to book everything independently.
+And we did not have to book everything independently.
 From what we read about Egypt, it is also much better to be part of some tour.
-This is especially true for the Visa and the shuttle to and from airport.
+This is especially true for the Visa and the shuttle to and from the airport.

 Overall, it was a great honeymoon.
 We had a lot of fun, were able to rest and saw some great things!
-Find out all the details below :)
+Find out all the details below!

-Most people don’t need to apply for a Visa to go to Egypt.
+Most people do not need to apply for a Visa to go to Egypt.
 For most, you can do a visa on arrival.
 It will cost you 25 USD per person.
 I strongly recommend you to have the cash ready since most counters will not take credit cards.
 I also recommend you to go directly to the Visa counters when you see them.
-Don’t listen to the reps that will try to sell you Visa for more expensive.
+Do not listen to the reps that will try to sell you Visa for more expensive.
 Everybody can take the Visa at the tank, no need to take with your tour operator.
 They will just charge you more and give you the same thing.

 From the Hurghada airport, we had a shuttle bus organized by the tour.
 There are many more people speaking German in the tour employees than English.
 It is really fortunate that I can speak some German.
-Otherwise it would have been more difficult.
+Otherwise, it would have been more difficult.
 I think the tour operators should have mentioned this.
 It took us around forty minutes to go to our hotel.
 We were at the Steigenberger Jaz Makadi.